-This knob has been used as one of the most effective knobs in the last decade as illustrated for the 32nm node and earlier [10].
-However, affect of those stressors may not extrapolate intuitively into newer nodes.
-With the scaling down of contacted poly pitch, SiGe on the soure/drain epitaxial (S/D EPI) contact and strain relaxation buffer (SRB) remain as effective boosters to scale mobility more than double on top of high-mobility channel material[11].
-SiGe channel for PMOS and strained Si channel for NMOS has been successfully demonstrated on a 7nm CMOS platform using SRB[12].
-On the other hand, SRB or S/D stressors may not be useful for channel stress generation in vertical devices, which appear in the roadmap around 2021.
+Strain engineering has been used as one of the most effective solutions in the last decade, as illustrated for the 32nm node and earlier [14].
+However, the effect of those stressors may not extrapolate intuitively into newer nodes.
+With the scaling down of gate pitch, SiGe on the source/drain epitaxial (S/D EPI) contact and strain relaxation buffer (SRB) remain as effective boosters to scale mobility more than double on top of high-mobility channel material [15].
+SiGe channel for PMOS and strained Si channel for NMOS has been successfully demonstrated on a 7nm CMOS platform using SRB [16].
+On the other hand, SRB or S/D stressors may not be useful for channel stress generation in vertical devices.
 Other strain engineering techniques also contain gate stressor and ground plane stressors, which adopt the beneficiary vertical stress components for NMOS.
-Compressively strained SiGe channel is also shown in ultra-thin body and buried oxide fully depleted SOI (UTBB FDSOI) in order to boost pFET performance[13][14].
-A high level of stress is maintained in the channel thanks to the planar configuration (with low aspect ratio, compared to finFET).
-Combined with the use of back-bias (to reduce Vdd and thus the dynamic power), it enables high performance, low power circuits on UTBB FDSOI.
+Compressively strained SiGe channel is also shown in ultra-thin body and buried oxide fully depleted SOI (UTBB FDSOI) in order to boost pFET performance [17][18].
+A high level of stress is maintained in the channel due to the planar configuration (with low aspect ratio, compared to finFET).
+Combined with the use of back-bias (to reduce Vdd and thus the dynamic power), it enables high-performance, low-power circuits on UTBB FDSOI.